deidis/semantic-nft/README.md

 # This must be on a single line!!!
 Maybe better use the first variant?
 certificate={'/folder/where/certificate/is/artwork-certificate.pdf' = {author='John Doe'}}
 ```

+You may also define the certificate only in one place as long as the reference can be resolved, it will be used.

+**IMPORTANT:** if you omit the certificate field, the system will attempt to generate it by deriving sensible defaults for variables.
+To switch the certificate off, mark the field as empty, e.g. `certificate = ''` or `certificate = false`.

+### Licensing

+This is an important though very neglected topic in the NFT area.
+We have a bunch of licenses inside the [licensing](./licensing) folder, which can be used for inclusion into the NFT.

 ### Digital artefact creation